-A key to component for recovery from substance use disorder is by setting S.M.A.R.T goals (Specific, Measurable, Attainable, Realistic & Time Bound).
-Goals help you prioritize, achieve your aspirations, augment your motivation for growth and enhance confidence and self-worth.
+A key component for recovering from addiction from substance use disorder is by setting S.M.A.R.T goals (Specific, Measurable, Achievable, Realistic & Time Bound).
+Goals help you prioritize, achieve your aspirations, augment your motivation for growth, and enhance confidence and self-worth.

 What Are S.M.A.R.T.
 Goals?